 - The City of Milwaukee's Near North Side Area Plan, updated in 2020, includes a strategic action plan titled Connecting the Corridor, which will prioritize mobility, parks, and off-street paths in and around the current and planned development within the 30th Street Industrial Corridor, which includes the ongoing development of the former A.O.
 Smith/Tower Automotive site. - The City of Milwaukee's Fond du Lac and North Area Plan, updated in November 2021, includes land use and transportation recommendations to improve public transit, walking, and biking as tools to increase access to jobs and address the physical and social environmental factors that influence the health and safety of residents. - The City of Milwaukee's Southwest Side Area Plan was amended in 2022 to include the Envision South 13th Street Together Strategic Action Plan as part of the City's Overall Comprehensive Plan.
-The Plan highlights initiatives to support businesses and transportation projects including multimodal safety improvements on Oklahoma, Kinnickinnic River Trails, and making 13th Street into a Complete Street.

-The City of Milwaukee is currently updating the Downtown Area Plan, titled Connec+ing MKE.
+The Plan highlights initiatives to support businesses and transportation projects including multimodal safety improvements on Oklahoma, Kinnickinnic River Trails, and making 13th Street into a Complete Street. - The City of Milwaukee is currently updating the Downtown Area Plan, titled Connec+ing MKE.
 The draft plan recommends several concepts that would facilitate improvements to the bike and pedestrian environment, including redesigning streets as public spaces that support all users and reconnecting places divided by human-made barriers.

-Recommendation 5.6: Partner with private-sector mobility service providers
+➤ Recommendation 5.6: Partner with private-sector mobility service providers

-Emerging trends in shared-use transportation are rapidly evolving, with private-sector mobility providers that offer new services such as shared micromobility (e.g., bike and scooter share programs), app-based ride hailing (e.g., Uber and Lyft), on-demand carpooling, and other app-based mobility options.
+Emerging trends in shared-use transportation are rapidly evolving, with private-sector mobility providers that offer new services such as shared micromobility (e.g., bike and scooter share programs), app-based ride hailing (e.g., Uber and Lyft), on-demand carpooling, and other appbased mobility options.
 These new services have the potential to have both positive and negative impacts on the Region.
 For example, shared-use transportation services could reduce personal vehicle ownership and drive-alone personal vehicle travel, particularly when they are used to complement regular public transit use.
 However, these services also have the potential to pose safety hazards, increase VMT, and reduce public transit use.
-VISION 2050 recommends that local, county, and State agencies and units of governments develop partnerships with private-sector mobility service providers to advance an equitable, affordable, and efficient transportation system in the Region. and develop policies that promote safety, accommodate people with disabilities, and support the use of public transit as.
-When necessary, local and county governments should also adapt plans and ordinances to ensure public safety and access to these modes.
+VISION 2050 recommends that local, county, and State agencies and units of governments develop partnerships with private-sector mobility service providers to advance an equitable, affordable, and efficient transportation system in the Region.
+When necessary, they should also adapt plans and ordinances to prioritize safety for all users of the transportation system, accommodate people with disabilities, provide affordable options, encourage active and shared-use travel, develop data-sharing agreements, and support public transit as the primary mode of shared mobility by partnering with private-sector mobility services to provide first-mile/last-mile accessibility to transit and to supplement transit service during off-peak service times or in areas with lower-density development patterns.

-FlexRide Milwaukee was initiated in 2022 as the Region's first on-demand microtransit service, through a pilot program led by UW-Milwaukee and SEWRPC.
-The service has continued and expanded and is now overseen by MobiliSE and operated by Via.
+FlexRide Milwaukee was initiated in 2022 as the Region's first on-demand microtransit service, through a pilot program led by UW-Milwaukee and the Commission.
+The service has continued and expanded.
+It is now overseen by MobiliSE and operated by Via.
 Riders can book and track their ride from Milwaukee neighborhoods to near-suburb employment zones through a mobile app or via phone.
 The service also includes wheelchair-accessible vehicles.